What is the purpose of the Wechsler Adult Intelligence Scale?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

-The Wechsler Adult Intelligence Scale (WAIS) is designed specifically to evaluate intelligence and cognitive ability in adults.
-It measures various aspects of intelligence, including verbal comprehension, perceptual reasoning, working memory, and processing speed.
-By assessing these domains, the WAIS provides a comprehensive overview of an individual's intellectual capabilities, helping psychologists and professionals understand cognitive strengths and weaknesses.
-This makes it a valuable tool in various settings, such as clinical, educational, and occupational environments.
+The Wechsler Adult Intelligence Scale (WAIS) is specifically designed to evaluate intelligence and cognitive ability in adults.
+It assesses a range of cognitive skills, including verbal comprehension, perceptual reasoning, working memory, and processing speed, providing a comprehensive picture of an adult's intellectual functioning.
+This assessment is widely used in psychology for various purposes, such as educational placements, clinical assessments, and research.

 Subscribe